William Hugh Kling: Career

 The first station, KSJR-FM, went on the air in January 1967, and was later spun off into a separate nonprofit community corporation (MPR), of which Kling was the founding president.
 Over the years, he helped lead the station to grow into a statewide network in Minnesota while building similar networks in California and Florida.
 He was a founding director of NPR and in 1983 he created a nationwide public radio distribution arm (American Public Media (APM)).

-Kling served as President and CEO of American Public Media Group (APMG) until June 2011.
-APMG is the nonprofit parent support organization of Minnesota Public Radio (MPR), Southern California Public Radio (SCPR), Classical South Florida (CSF) and American Public Media (APM) and is the sole shareholder of the for-profit Greenspring Company.
+Kling served as president and CEO of American Public Media Group (APMG) until June 2011.
+APMG is the nonprofit parent support organization of Minnesota Public Radio (MPR), Southern California Public Radio (SCPR), Classical South Florida (CSF), and American Public Media (APM), and is the sole shareholder of the for-profit Greenspring Company.
 Kling also served as CEO of MPR|APM and of Greenspring Company and Vice Chair of SCPR and CSF.

-As president of MPR|APM, Kling was responsible for MPR's three regional networks of thirty-eight public radio stations (serving five million people in the Upper Midwest region of the United States) and its national program production centers in Saint Paul, New York and Los Angeles.
-American Public Media is the second largest national producer of public radio programming, following National Public Radio (NPR) in Washington.
-Southern California Public Radio, which Kling serves as vice-chair, operates radio stations KPCC (Pasadena) and KUOR (Redlands) under public service operating agreements with their respective licensees.
-SCPR serves a population of 14 million people in the Los Angeles area.
+As president of MPR|APM, Kling was responsible for MPR's three regional networks of 38 public radio stations (serving five million people in the Upper Midwest) and its national program production centers in Saint Paul, New York, and Los Angeles.
+American Public Media is the second-largest national producer of public radio programming, after National Public Radio (NPR) in Washington.
+Southern California Public Radio, of which Kling serves as vice-chair, operates radio stations KPCC (Pasadena) and KUOR (Redlands) under public service operating agreements with their respective licensees.
+SCPR serves 14 million people in the Los Angeles area.

-The for-profit Greenspring Company, which Kling served as president until 2011, is the parent company for Greenspring Media Group, a diversified regional and national magazine publishing and event management company.
+The Greenspring Company, of which Kling was president until 2011, is the parent company for Greenspring Media Group, a diversified regional and national magazine publishing and event management company.
 In 1998, Greenspring sold another subsidiary, Rivertown Trading Company, to the Target Corporation for $134 million.
 Greenspring was sold in 2013.

 Kling's tactics have come under fire as being aggressive.
-MPR, for example, bought rival classical-programming public radio station WCAL in Northfield, Minnesota when its owner, St. Olaf College offered it for sale in 2004, eliminating a competitor for donor funds and switching the station's format to a widely successful alternative rock format hailed by younger Minnesotans.
+MPR, for example, bought rival classical-programming public radio station WCAL in Northfield, Minnesota when its owner, St. Olaf College, offered it for sale in 2004, eliminating a competitor for donor funds and switching the station's format to a widely successful alternative rock format hailed by younger Minnesotans.

 On September 10, 2010, Kling announced that he was retiring as president of APMG and MPR as of June 2011.
-He intends to encourage a national fundraising effort to improve public media reporting strength and newsgathering capability in his role as President Emeritus of American Public Media.
+He said he intended to encourage a national fundraising effort to improve public media reporting strength and newsgathering capability in his role as President Emeritus of American Public Media.

 Both the Minneapolis StarTribune and The St. Paul Pioneer Press listed Kling as one of 100 most significant Minnesotans of the Century in 2000.